Federated Malay States: Economy

-From the earlier period of the federation the currency in used was the Straits dollar issued by the Board of Commissioners of Currency.
+The Federated Malay States initially used the Straits dollar issued by the Board of Commissioners of Currency for the Straits Settlements.
 As the currency depreciated over time, it was pegged at two shillings four sterling pence in 1906.
-In 1939, the British government introduced a new currency, Malayan dollar (ringgit in Malay) for used in Malaya and Brunei replacing the Straits dollar at par value.
-It had the smallest denominations of 1 cent to a highest of 1000 Malayan dollar and retained the exchange rate as was from the Straits dollar.
+In 1939, the British government introduced a new currency, the Malayan dollar (ringgit in Malay) for used in Malaya and Brunei replacing the Straits dollar at par value.
+It had denominations ranging from 1 cent to 1,000 Malayan dollars.

-The Federated Malay States main economic activity was mostly focused on agriculture and mining with emphasis on rubber and tin.
-FMS and Malaya as a whole was the main supplier of these two commodities for the British industrial need.
-Rubber estates or plantations were established in all four states and tin was mined primarily in the Klang valley in Selangor and the Kinta Valley in Perak.
+The Federated Malay States main economic activities were agriculture and mining with emphasis on rubber and tin.
+The FMS and Malaya as a whole was the main supplier of these two commodities for British industrial needs.
+Rubber plantations were established in all four states and tin was mined primarily in the Klang valley in Selangor and the Kinta Valley in Perak.
 This labour-intensive economic activities prompted the British to bring in immigrant workers from southern India to work at the plantations and workers from southern China to mine the tin.

 The economic condition in the period can be viewed as self-sustainable, as the income of the federation was more than what was expended in terms of maintaining the administration and economic activities.
-In the later period, many resources were poured into the development of the city of Kuala Lumpur, as the capital of the federation.
-This period also saw rapid growth in terms of communications infrastructure such as interstate roads, the expansion of the Federated Malay States Railways' narrow gauge railway line between the Padang Besar and Singapore, and Port Swettenham (present-day Port Klang).
+In the later period, many resources were put into the development of Kuala Lumpur, as the capital of the federation.
+This period also saw rapid growth in terms of communications infrastructure such as interstate roads, the expansion of the Federated Malay States Railways' narrow-gauge railway line between the Padang Besar and Singapore, and Port Swettenham (present-day Port Klang).
 Public schools and academic institutions were also opened along with an improvement in public health.
 An area in the city was also gazetted as a settlement for the Malay called Kampung Baru.
 Public buildings were also constructed such as the Kuala Lumpur railway station, the Government Offices of the FMS and Masjid Jamek.

 The table and section below illustrated the economic growth of the federation and its member states.